Frequently Answered Questions

 How do I schedule a baptism?

 Parents are required to attend a Baptism Class before a baptism.
-Baptism classes are held the second Saturday of the month at 10:00 a.m.
-Once you have attended a class, schedule your baptism by contacting Nancy Carpenter, or 763-434-6117 ext.
-121.
+Click HERE for the Baptism Class schedule.
+Once you have attended a class, schedule your baptism by contacting Jan Green, email@example.com or 763-434-6117 ext.
+122.

 What are the Small and Large Catechisms?